JetBrains/marketplace-docs/topics/Documentation_Page.md

 Under the hood, the ability to author and publish documentation is supported by the [Writerside plugin]() for IntelliJ IDEs.

 What you need is:
-* create a documentation folder alongside your plugins' code or in a separate docs repository;
+* create a documentation folder alongside your plugins' code or a separate docs repository;
-* write the actual content with the help of plugins' live preview and assistance;
+* write the actual content with the help of templates, live preview and assistance;
 * commit and push the result;
 * promote a **Run configuration** to publish your content.